Program Design and Development

 This course aims to develop students’ practical understanding of international development in terms of project management and planning and also its practical implementation.
 It will, therefore, use practical exercises and case studies, which will enable students to develop the skills necessary to design international development projects.
 It will prepare students who might be considering a career in international development whether that is with international organisations and NGOs or national development agencies.

-This course has three forms of assessment:
+This course has two forms of assessment:

 - Project Proposal (70% of the group grade)